Cyndie-Matinou/Capstone-Project-Masters-2023/docs/draft_proposal.md

 -then I will try a few models the predict

-After predicting the price do the house prices with machine learning, I will deploy this on AWS
+After predicting the price do the house prices with machine learning, I will use streamlit to create a machine learning app ,in which I will put my regression models and then it will help me predict the price of the houses based on the various features.